Why do you need a healthy eating diet plan?

 There are several basic principles that should guide you in this process.
 These apply regardless of the reason you are planning a healthy eating diet, and are not listed in any particular order, since they are all important.

 Another advantage to broadening your food horizons is that you are less likely to get bored with eating healthy.
-Think of the panoply of fruits, vegetables, grains, legumes, lean meats, nuts, seeds and dairy products that are available to keep your diet interesting.
+Think of the wide variety of fruits, vegetables, grains, legumes, lean meats, nuts, seeds and dairy products that are available to keep your diet interesting.

 While it’s not a bad idea, especially if you are under time constraints, to program a few healthy meals that are easy and quick, make sure that you have several that you can change up so that you are not eating the same thing day after day.